National Premier Leagues WA Women: Relocations, mergers and name changes

-Fremantle City was formed over the course of the 2017 and 2018 seasons through a merger between Fremantle United and Fremantle City.
+Fremantle City FC was formed in 2015 and over the course of the 2015-2018 seasons through a merger between Fremantle United SC and East Fremantle SC.

-Fremantle United had fielded many women's teams in various divisions over the years including the First Division winning their one and only title in 1997.
+Fremantle United SC had fielded many women's teams in various divisions over the years including the First Division winning their one and only title in 1997.

 East Fremantle SC (formerly known as East Fremantle Tricolore SC) were a club that grew strong in women's football during the 90s.
 They had previously had two stints in the first division, from 2003 to 2012 followed by relegation to the second division followed by promotion back to the first division in 2016.
 The club missed out on a first division title in 2009 by goal difference only to Balcatta SC.